 - Awarded the Bob Lanier Chair in Urban Public Policy in 2004

-The Richard Murray Endowed Scholarship will be awarded to an outstanding undergraduate student who shares a passion for politics and policy, has a strong academic commitment and demonstrates a dedication to public service.
+The Richard Murray Endowed Scholarship will be awarded to an outstanding undergraduate or graduate student who shares a passion for politics and policy, has a strong academic commitment and demonstrates a dedication to public service.
 Private funds were raised to endow this scholarship.

 The scholarship recipient(s) will be determined by the University of Houston’s Hobby School of Public Affairs Scholarship Committee.
 Criteria includes the following: